The blog contains all the required information about partition size in the Linux server, and how to extend partition size in Linux step-by-step.

 - Remember that every kernel on your system has a basic necessity of approx 30 MB on the /boot partition.
 Therefore, ensure to allot 250 MB for /boot so that it can suffice if you’re not planning to install tons of kernels.

 - The /var directory holds information regarding the applications like the Apache webserver and stores downloaded update packages temporarily.
 Therefore, make sure to allow enough space for /var directory to download pending updates and save other important pieces of information.

 - The /usr directory contains most of the contents of the Linux system.
 Therefore, an individual should assign a minimum of 4 GB of space to this.

-- Also, it is suggested to leave an unallocated space an LVM volume group.
+- Also, it is suggested to leave unallocated space for an LVM volume group.
 This free space will help users with flexibility regarding more requirements change without removing data from other partitions to reallocate storage.

 - For retaining your content on installing new versions, it is required to separate subdirectories into partitions.
 The contents will be retained in the subdirectories even if you opt to install a new Linux version on your device.

 - The UEFI (Unified Extensible Firmware Interface) systems should be allotted with 50-150MB /boot/efi partition along with an EFI (Extensible Firmware Interface) System Partition filesystem.